naturalis/nba-brondata-storageunits/readme.md

 # Loading data

 The bulk-files comprise a dataset for loading into Elasticsearch via the bulk-API.
-Use https://github.com/naturalis/nba-storageunits-etl/ to load.blob/master/push_documents.sh
+Use https://github.com/naturalis/nba-storageunits-etl/

 The txt-file is intended for MySQL.